arashid-stac/SolarSystemAnimation/README.md

 so that they lead to the desired texture on your device.

 *NOTE*
-Saturn's rings currently not textures correctly.
+Saturn's rings currently not textured correctly.

 Here are a few images of what your output should look like.